English in America: A Linguistic History

 Overall, English in America: A Linguistic History from The Great Courses Signature Collection is an excellent course for anyone interested in the history and evolution of the English language.
 Whether you're a linguistics nerd or simply curious about how the language you speak every day has changed over time, this course provides a fascinating and informative look at the evolution of English in the United States.
 Highly recommended!

-English in America: A Linguistic History is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on February 5, 2016.
+English in America: A Linguistic History is a series that ran for 1 seasons (12 episodes) between February 5, 2016 and on The Great Courses Signature Collection

 Filter by Source